Frederick E. Olmsted: Early life and education

 Olmsted was born in Hartford, Connecticut, on November 8, 1872.
 He was the son of Lucy Sawyer Hollister (born 1848) and Albert Harry Olmsted (1842–1929), a banker.
 His father was a half-brother of acclaimed landscape designer Frederick Law Olmsted and uncle to Frederick Law Olmsted Jr. and John Charles Olmsted.

 Yale University varsity crew team 1892.
 Olmsted is in the middle of the front row.

 Olmsted went to Hartford Public High School, graduating in 1891.
 He then attended Yale University where he studied civil engineering, graduating from the Sheffield Scientific School with a Bachelor of Philosophy (Ph.B.) in 1894.
 While there, he was a member of the Fraternity of Delta Psi (St. Anthony Hall) and a member of the committee that selected the winner of the senior class cup.
 He was also the coxswain of the Yale Bulldogs' varsity crew team in 1882, 1883 and 1884.

 After working for two years and receiving an introduction to forestry at the Biltmore Forest School, Olmsted returned to college, attending graduate school at Harvard University in 1897 and 1898.
 In the fall of 1897, he took courses at the University of Cambridge and Arnold Arboretum.

 Starting in the spring of 1898, Olmsted spent a year working and studying with foresters in the Black Forest in Baden, Germany.
-He studied forestry under Dietrich Brandis at the University of Munich, receiving a diploma in 1899.
+He studied forestry under Dietrich Brandis at the Ludwig-Maximilians-Universität München, receiving a diploma in 1899.
 In November 1899, at the suggestion of Brandis, he studied practical forestry in the foothills of the Himalayas in India where most of the forests were under state control.
 He returned to the United States in 1900.